 - Model 3 Standard Range Plus 254 miles

 - Model 3 Performance 329 miles

 The American will go further on every charge, according to the official figures, and part of that must be attributable to the Polestar’s weight, which comes in at a chunky 2123kg.
-That CMA architecture isn’t a bespoke electric platform, remember - and is engineered to accept petrol and diesel engines too.
+That CMA architecture isn’t a bespoke electric platform, remember; it's engineered to accept petrol, diesel and hybrid powertrains too.